MerelyAPseudonym/salt-get-started/ssh/index.md

 You can use Salt agentless in conjunction with a master-minion environment, or you can manage all of your systems agentless.

-This Get Start guide walks you through the essentials of running Salt in agentless mode, and includes a tutorial that shows you how to create a standalone Salt SSH environment.
+This Get Started guide walks you through the essentials of running Salt in agentless mode, and includes a tutorial that shows you how to create a standalone Salt SSH environment.